junxit/us-congress-bills-115/metadata.md

 - 2017-03-22 — On motion to recommit with instructions Failed by the Yeas and Nays: 189 - 233 (Roll no. 183).
 - 2017-03-22 — On passage Passed by recorded vote: 416 - 7 (Roll no. 184).
 - 2017-03-22 — Passed/agreed to in House: On passage Passed by recorded vote: 416 - 7 (Roll no. 184).
+- 2017-03-23 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.